CyberfusionIO/HostFact-Verwerkersovereenkomst/README.md

 You can use the following code in your custom/views/header.phtml to show a message to all debtors that haven't signed the DPA yet in the `klantenpaneel`.
 Below code will check if the debtor has agreed to the DPA yet, and if not, a message will be shown.

+*Note*: this code is not working at the moment, because it relies on some variables only passed by HostFact in the `dpa` view.
+Will try to fix...

     <?php
     $dpa = new Dpa\Dpa_Model();